rzaluska/hugo-blog-source/content/blog/create-pod-from-cronjob-in-kubernetes.md

 draft: false
 ---

+> Note: This is all possible via built-in kubectl flag.
+The --from=cronjob/<name> flag for kubectl
+> create job was added in Kubernetes 1.10.
+This article presents alternative, manual process for
+> achieving the same thing.
+This is for educational purposes only.
+In reality you should just use
+> kubectl built-in functionality.

 Sometimes there is a need to run Kubernetes `CronJob` as a Pod.
 For example, you want to check if all files in Pod are in place because you are getting strange errors in logs.